cenwu/RobustHierGXE/README.md

 Robust identification of hierarchical Gene Environment interactions

-The code has been tested under Linux
+The codes have been tested under Linux